DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 ### **Turnstile**

-Cloudflare's [Turnstile](https://developers.cloudflare.com/turnstile/) allows [challenges](https://developers.cloudflare.com/cloudflare-challenges/) anywhere on your site.
-It runs in standard browsers, including mobile – even native mobile apps – when using _WebView_.
+Cloudflare's [Turnstile](https://developers.cloudflare.com/turnstile/) is a privacy-preserving CAPTCHA alternative that allows [challenges](https://developers.cloudflare.com/cloudflare-challenges/) anywhere on your site.
+It runs in standard browsers, including mobile – even [native mobile apps](https://developers.cloudflare.com/turnstile/get-started/mobile-implementation/) – when using _WebView_.
 [Implicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#implicitly-render-the-turnstile-widget) auto-loads on static pages, while [explicit rendering](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#explicitly-render-the-turnstile-widget) offers control over when and where it appears, ideal for dynamic content or Single-Page Applications (SPAs).
 Learn more about the differences [here](https://developers.cloudflare.com/turnstile/tutorials/implicit-vs-explicit-rendering).

 Enterprise customers can also take advantage of [Ephemeral IDs](https://developers.cloudflare.com/turnstile/concepts/ephemeral-id/), which can help track bots over longer time periods and rate limit based on these IDs instead of IPs or other characteristics.

 > _**Note**: While Turnstile can be run in [invisible mode](https://developers.cloudflare.com/turnstile/concepts/widget/#invisible), it is recommended to use [managed mode](https://developers.cloudflare.com/turnstile/concepts/widget/#managed-recommended) for login and signup forms to provide users with a clear indication that an action is taking place.
 Alternatively, another option is to set it up with [interaction-only](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/widget-configurations/#appearance-modes).
 Additionally, the Turnstile [Siteverify API](https://developers.cloudflare.com/turnstile/get-started/server-side-validation/) should be triggered when the user clicks the button, initiating the POST request; (or while / before the user is already filling out the form)._

-When [integrating on mobile](https://developers.cloudflare.com/turnstile/get-started/mobile-implementation/), address common issues to ensure smooth functionality.
+When [integrating on mobile](https://developers.cloudflare.com/turnstile/get-started/mobile-implementation/), address common issues like _WebView_ configuration and JavaScript interface to ensure smooth functionality.

 It is also suggested to [integrate Turnstile with WAF and Bot Management](https://developers.cloudflare.com/turnstile/tutorials/integrating-turnstile-waf-and-bot-management).

 #### API / AJAX / XHR Requests

 For API protection ([AJAX/XHR requests](https://developers.cloudflare.com/cloudflare-challenges/frequently-asked-questions/#do-the-challenge-actions-support-content-types-other-than-html-for-example-ajax-or-xhr-requests)), avoid using [Challenges](https://developers.cloudflare.com/cloudflare-challenges/) directly.
-APIs cannot complete interactive challenges, and browser CORS restrictions prevent smooth handling.
+APIs cannot complete interactive challenges, and browser CORS (Cross-Origin Resource Sharing) restrictions prevent smooth handling.

 Instead, deploy [Turnstile](https://developers.cloudflare.com/turnstile/) on high-risk frontend pages (e.g., login, checkout) to issue a [`cf_clearance` cookie](https://developers.cloudflare.com/cloudflare-challenges/concepts/clearance/#pre-clearance-support-in-turnstile).
 Once issued, the cookie allows subsequent API requests to pass WAF evaluation without triggering challenges, preserving both security and usability.

 For native or non-browser clients, consider [detecting Challenge Page responses](https://developers.cloudflare.com/cloudflare-challenges/challenge-types/challenge-pages/detect-response/) and handling them at the application layer.

 If Managed Challenge wants to be applied directly to API endpoints, configure [Transform Rules](https://developers.cloudflare.com/rules/transform/response-header-modification/) to expose the mitigation status by adding CORS:

 - `Access-Control-Allow-Origin: *`
 - `Access-Control-Expose-Headers: Cf-Mitigated`